Arkadiy1983/DiInSo/README.md

 * Improved visualization of apparent resistivity - now you can see real pseudo-depth data on the pictures, earlier depth calculated as |R|/2, where |R| - array electrode spacing.

+13 February 2020:
+* Improved algorithm for Res2DInv to bert-files convertion for files with topography;
+* Added bln-files output after 2D inversion for better analysis of results in Surfer software
+ (see updated documentation for details);
+* Added some warning messages because not all users read documentation carefully;
+* Fixed some bugs.